MITLibraries/solenoid/docs/README.md

   * If you want it to be True, `heroku config:set DJANGO_DEBUG=True`
 * `git push heroku master`
 * Required on the first deploy only: `heroku run python manage.py syncdb`
-* `heroku run python manage.py migrate`
+  * `heroku run python manage.py migrate` is run every time via a post-compile hook and a `bin/` script, so you don't need to do this, even if you have made database schema changes.
-  * Technically this is only needed if you have changed the database schema, but it won't hurt to run it regardless, so you may as well do it every time

 ### OAuth and sensitive data